 How Oral Drugs are Given

 As mentioned, oral drugs are administered through the mouth.
-There are important rules that you have to keep in mind and follow when asking your patient to ingest an oral medication, which are:
+There are important rules that you have to keep in mind and follow when asking your client to ingest an oral medication, which are:

-- Sit your patient up in a Fowler’s or high Fowler’s position.
+- Sit your client up in a Fowler’s or high Fowler’s position.
 A Fowler’s position is sitting upright at around 45 degrees while a high Fowler’s at a 90-degree angle.

-- Never give oral medications when patients are lying down to avoid choking and assist in swallowing.
+- Never give oral medications when clients are lying down to avoid choking and assist in swallowing.